royermatt/royer-challenge/README.md

 ## How to run the project

-* Ensure your machine has npm and git installed on it.
+1. Ensure your machine has npm and git installed on it.
-* Clone the repository to your local machine `git clone https://github.com/royermatt/nfhsnetwork-challenge.git`
+1. Clone the repository to your local machine `git clone https://github.com/royermatt/nfhsnetwork-challenge.git`
-* Navigate to the repository `cd ./nfhsnetwork-challenge`
+1. Navigate to the repository `cd ./nfhsnetwork-challenge`
-* Run `npm instapp` to install project dependencies
+1. Run `npm install` to install project dependencies
-* Run `npm run serve` to run the local development instance
+1. Run `npm run serve` to run the local development instance

 ### Compiles and minifies for production
 ```